rolopez23/Testing-Demo/__tests__/Readme.md

 ## Setup

 Lets go over the pieces of testing.
 You need a test runner.
-(Jest)
+(Jest or Cypress)